I am a DPhil student – what do I need to do?

 - Applying for funds to meet RCUK OA Requirements – download the policy and the application form for APC funds from http://openaccess.ox.ac.uk/applying-for-funding-from-oxfords-rcuk-open-access-block-grant/

-Are theses subject to research funder Open Access policies?
+Are theses subject to research funder Open Access policies such as RCUK or Wellcome?

-Theses are not in the April 2013 OA policy from RCUK.
-However – some theses are subject to OA requirements.
-The T&C of the Research Council Training Grants – the funding pot for PhD research – includes an expectation that information about the final thesis should be made public and the full thesis made available within 12 months.
-Please see RCUK Conditions of Research Council Training Grants for more information.
+RCUK-funded DPhil theses are subject to OA requirements under the Terms & Conditions of the Research Council Training Grants – the funding pot for PhD research – which includes an expectation that information about the final thesis should be made public and the full thesis made available within 12 months.
+Please see UKRI Conditions of Research Council Training Grants for more information.

-There is a mismatch between the RCUK Training Grants policy to make my thesis OA within 12 months and the default embargo at Oxford which is 3 years.
-What should I do?
+Is there a mismatch between the RCUK Training Grants policy to make my thesis OA within 12 months and University policy?

 At what point does published research based on data collected during their studentship fall outside of the OA requirements?